Looking for an affordable 240Hz gaming monitor with backlight strobing capabilities for the smoothest fast-paced gaming performance?

 Alternatively, you can use AMD FreeSync if you have a compatible AMD graphics card.
 FreeSync will make the display change its refresh rate dynamically which entirely removes screen tearing and stuttering with only minor input lag penalty (~1ms).

 However, FreeSync only works within a certain FPS/Hz range which in this case amounts to 48-240Hz.
-Note that you cannot use FreeSync simultaneously as 1ms MBR nor with NVIDIA cards.
+Note that you cannot use FreeSync simultaneously as 1ms MBR.

 Other gaming features include customizable crosshairs, picture presets (two FPS, one RTS, and two customizable modes), Black Stabilizer which increases visibility of objects in dark surrounding in video games, and Dynamic Action Sync which causes the monitor to bypass certain image processing for minimal input lag.